 This post may contain affiliate links.
 Please see disclosure policy here.

-These cookie butter chocolate chip cookies recipe starts out with a copycat recipe for Levain Chocolate Chip Cookies, the ones made in the famous New York Bakery.
+These cookie butter cookies recipe starts out with a copycat recipe for Levain Chocolate Chip Cookies, the ones made in the famous New York Bakery.
 Then I added lots of cookie butter and Biscoff cookie goodness to make them even better.

 Cookie butter, also known as Speculoos Cream, is a spread made from ground up cookies.
 It is named after the spiced shortcrust biscuit from Belgium which gives it the gingerbread flavor with a caramel accent.
-Cookie Butter is basically a creamed version of this cookie in a jar.
-It’s a spreadable, spoonable, lickable cookie and it is oh so good!

-How to make Cookie Butter Chocolate Chip Cookies
+How to make Cookie Butter Cookies

 - Preheat oven to 400 degrees F.